Key takeaways

 Does TDPSA apply to you

-• Conduct business in Texas or produce a product or service consumed by Texas residents; and
+TDPSA applies to persons that: Conduct business in Texas or produce a product or service consumed by Texas residents; and Process or engage in the sale of personal data; and Are not a small business as defined by the United States Small Business Administration.

-The "small business" exemption is the distinctive feature of TDPSA.
+The ‘small business’ exemption is the distinctive feature of TDPSA.
 Small business definitions vary by industry under SBA standards, but generally cover companies under specific revenue or employee thresholds.
 For most technology companies, the small business exemption typically does not apply beyond very early stage.

 Notably, TDPSA does not require a specific number of Texas consumers to be processed.
 The combination of doing business in Texas, processing personal data, and not being a small business is sufficient.
 This is a broader scope than VCDPA, CPA, and CCPA.